 The 2020 Coronavirus/COVID-19 pandemic has changed the way both organisers and participants look at mass participation events.
 Social distancing, additional personal hygiene, changes to the rules and more have all led organisers to consider offering virtual versions of their events.
 It has also opened up a whole new potential market in self-timed and self-supported events where people can follow a pre-determined route (physical or virtual) but still ‘compete’ with others.

 The foundation for all of this already existed within the Results Base online entry system and its integrated low-cost timing service, LiveTiming, which allowed us to produce what we believe is the only fully-integrated virtual event solution in the market today.
+For a quick overview of the options/functionality please see this short presentation.

 The virtual event options currently available include: